zzFluke/linux_files/README_arch.md

    then make a soft link from `.xprofile_antergos_cinnamon` to `.xprofile`.
 Since LightDM sources .xprofile, this will make ibus run at startup.

-7. Switch themes to the following settings to have things more readable:
+7. Switch themes to the following settings (in System Settings->Themes) to have things more readable:

    * Window borders: Mint-Y-Dark
    * Icons: Mint-Y